Enthazy/AFrame_Geometry/README.md

 http://enthazy.github.io/assets/demos/aframe/cubes.html

 # Usage
-Arrows can be used to move the camera.
+Keyboard arrows can be used to move the camera.